slothAD/KindredCommands/README.md

 - `.whereami`
   - will tell you your current location in the world as well as the territory ID of whatever plot you may be on (non plot reports -1)
   - Shortcut: *.wai*
-- `.announce add (Name) (Message) (Time) (OneTime: True/False)`
-  - Adds an announcement to the list of announcements.
-Time is server time.
-OneTime true will only do it once, false will repeat the announcement every day at the same time.
-(Default False)
-  - Example: *.announce add Spooky “It is the spooky hour!”
-12:00AM false*
-	- Additional Note: Copy pasting quotes "" makes the game not recognize them as quotes.
-You will need to retype them manually in game.
-  - Shortcut: *.announce a*
-- `.announce remove (Name)`
-  - Removes an announcement from the list of announcements.
-  - Example: *.announce remove Spooky*
-  - Shortcut: *.announce r*
-- `.announce list`
-  - Lists all announcements.
-Soonest upcoming announcements are at the start of the list.
-  - Shortcut: *.announce l*
-- `.announce change (Name) (Message) (Time) (OneTime: True/False)`
-  - Changes an announcement in the list of announcements.
-Time is server time.
-OneTime true will only do it once, false will repeat the announcement every day at the same time.
-(Default False)
-  - Example: *.announce change Spooky “It is the spookiest hour!”
-12:00AM false*
-  - Shortcut: *.announce c*
 - `.unbindplayer (Name)`
   - Unbinds a steamID from a character.
 Useful for "deleting" a character.
 Old body, name, territory etc will still exist, but the character will be unplayable.
 Kicks affected player.
 When they log back, they will be prompted to create a new character.
   - Example:: *.unbindplayer Bob*